How Many 2×4 are in a Bundle?

 Weight of a Bundle of 2×4 Studs

-A bundle can weigh more or less depending on the length of the pre-cut studs, the type of wood used, and the dampness level.
+The weight of a bundle can vary depending on factors such as the size of the pre-cut studs, the type of wood utilized, and the level of moisture present.

 sawing Douglas Fir